tabrejzari2020/EvolentContactApp/README.md

 Run Visual studio and please navigate to downloaded folder and open .sln file in visual studio in order to run this app locally.

 Then build the application which will download the required references.
+And run to explore the functionality.

 Features
 Expected functionality: